Derrick-Mulwa/Web-Scraping-SimplyHired/README.md

   Tqdm

 Once the scraping is complete, the program will create a csv file called Colledted data.csv in the same directory as the program file.
 This csv file will contain the following information for each job posting:
-  Job title
+  Job title,
-  Company name
+  Company name,
-  Location (Both city and state or remote)
+  Location (Both city and state or remote),
-  Job requirements
+  Job requirements,
-  Job benefits
+  Job benefits,
-  Salary (If explicitly defined or estimated), both low bound limit and upper bound limit Job description
+  Salary (If explicitly defined or estimated), both low bound limit and upper bound limit, Job description.

 When you use the program for the second time, it may determine where it last reached and stop scraping, reducing duplication of records.

 # Additional Notes
 The program is designed to scrape data from the SimplyHired website, but the website structure may change in the future which could cause the program to break.